 University of Nottingham

 The University of Nottingham has over 32,000 students and 1,400 academic staff.
-In the 2008 Research Assessment Exercise, 90 per cent of research at Nottingham was judged to be of an ‘international standard’ and 60 per cent ‘world-leading’.
-The Cell Signalling Research Group (CSRG) and the Centre of Biomolecular Sciences (CBS) at the University of Nottingham has a world-class reputation for the study of GPCRs.
-The group consists of ~25 researchers engaged in drug discovery and applying single cell and single molecule imaging techniques, medicinal chemistry and in vivo cardiovascular approaches to the study of ligand-receptor binding, intracellular signalling and protein-protein interactions involving GPCRs.
+In the 2014 Research Assessment Exercise, 97 per cent of research at Nottingham was judged to be of an ‘international standard’ and 80 per cent ‘world-leading’.
+The University of Nottingham is ranked 8th in the 2019 QS World Rankings for Pharmacy and Pharmacology.
+The Cell Signalling Research Group (CSRG) in the School of Life Sciences has formed the Centre of Membrane Proteins and Receptors (COMPARE) with the University of Birmingham and has a world-class reputation for the study of GPCRs and RTKs.
+There are 14 PIs (and over 50 researchers) in Nottingham engaged in molecular pharmacology and drug discovery.
+They are applying single cell and single molecule imaging techniques, medicinal chemistry and in vivo cardiovascular approaches to the study of ligand-receptor binding, intracellular signalling and protein-protein interactions involving GPCRs and RTKs.

 Key research facilities, infrastructures and equipment

-CSRG has state-of-the-art facilities for the imaging of single cells and has developed novel fluorescent ligand technologies for the study of GPCRs at the single cell and single molecule level.
-Dedicated equipment includes five Zeiss confocal systems (LSM510, LSM710, Confocor 3, Confocor 2, Exciter), a DeltaVision for fast widefield deconvolution imaging, and facilities for high content screening (Image Express Ultra), TIRF, fluorescence correlation spectroscopy, FLIM, FRET and bimolecular fluorescence complementation.
+The Cell Signalling Group (School of Life Sciences) and COMPARE have state-of-the-art facilities for the imaging of single cells and have developed novel fluorescent ligand technologies for the study of GPCRs at the single cell and single molecule level.
+Dedicated equipment includes four Zeiss confocal systems (LSM880, LSM710, Confocor 3, Exciter), a DeltaVision for fast widefield deconvolution imaging, and facilities for high content screening (Image Express Ultra), TIRF, fluorescence correlation spectroscopy, FLIM, FRET and bimolecular fluorescence complementation.
+It also has an Olympus LV200 bioluminescence microscope, a PhaseFocus LiveCyte and access to Super-resolution microscopes in both Nottingham and Birmingham (via COMPARE).
+The group has also recently installed facilities for STED and camera-based FCS.
 CSRG has extensive experience and facilities for GPCR molecular pharmacology, in vivo cardiovascular monitoring and drug discovery.
-CBS has state-of-the-art facilities for medicinal chemistry and molecular modelling.